convertigo/convertigo/docker/README.md

                 -Dconvertigo.engine.billing.persistence.jdbc.url=jdbc:mysql://mysql:3306/c8oAnalytics"   \
     convertigo

 ## Where is Convertigo Low Code server storing deployed projects

 Projects are deployed in the Convertigo workspace, a simple file system directory.
-You can map the docker container **/workspace** to your physical system by using :
+You can map the docker container **/workspace** to your physical system by using:

     docker run --name C8O -v $(pwd):/workspace -d -p 28080:28080 convertigo